DrTomasAragon/obsidian/README.md

 1. Open quick switcher
 2. Open graph view
 3. Create new canvas
-4. Open today's daily note
+4. Open today's daily note*
 5. Insert template
 6. Open command palette
+To create a date-based note for a date other than to today, then select a date from the Calendar (see below).
 ### Top-left
 ![](./images/3_top-left-2_num.png)
 1. Files